 An academically challenging course taken during high school which is designed to be equivalent to a college course in the subject.
 More than 30 different AP courses, across multiple subject areas, are offered to prepare students for Advanced Placement exams administered each May.
 Colleges and universities may award credit or advanced standing in a subject or course based on the student’s performance on the AP exam.
 Schools (including home schools) are not allowed to use the AP designation for courses on the transcript without first submitting the course syllabus to the College Board (AP Central) for an audit process, which assures that all AP courses meet similar standards.

 A unit equivalent to a conventional one-hour class taken four or five times per week throughout the school year, representing from 120 to 180 hours of instruction.
 In school systems using the Carnegie unit, a one-year course earns one Carnegie unit and a one semester course earns one-half of a Carnegie unit.

-A standardized college application now used by more than 400 institutions, allowing a student to complete the application once and send it to multiple colleges.
+A standardized college application now used by more than 600 institutions, allowing a student to complete the application once and send it to multiple colleges.
 Teacher evaluations, application essays, transcripts, and parent or counselor statements are also submitted electronically through the Common Application site.
-Homeschooled students should be aware of the Home School Supplement to the Common Application, and the fact that the parent or another person serving in the “guidance counselor” role will be asked to complete the Secondary School Report section of the Common Application.
+Homeschooled students should be aware that the parent or another person serving in the “guidance counselor” role will be asked to complete the School Report section of the Common Application.
 Many colleges also have supplements to the Common Application which must be submitted as part of the application.

 A measurement indicating the amount of time or work a student has put into a course.
 Some school systems consider a one-year course to be one credit or unit (see Carnegie unit); other systems consider a one-year course to be ten credits (and thus one semester would be five credits).